Phoenix Motorcycle Accident Lawyer

 A negotiated settlement is, at its core, a compromise between the two parties, and in a compromise, usually, both parties are giving up something.
 In the case of the defendant, they are giving up the opportunity to potentially avoid having to pay anything at all.
 For the plaintiff, though, they are giving up the possibility of a potentially higher payout if everything goes their way in court.
 Even though it’s less potential money, there are significant benefits to the plaintiff for settling.

 By settling instead of going to court, the plaintiff is guaranteed compensation.
 Going to court carries a level of risk.
-The exact amount of risk depends on the particulars of the case, and your lawyer can help explain the level of risk in your situation.
+The exact amount of risk depends on the particulars of the case, and your motorcycle accident attorney can help explain the level of risk in your situation.
 Even the strongest cases, though, aren’t a sure thing.
 No one can predict exactly what’s going to happen in a court case and guarantee an outcome.
 By not going to court, a settlement does give the plaintiff a guaranteed outcome.

 Another potential benefit of opting for a settlement is the time element.
 Once a settlement is reached and agreed to, the payout should be received promptly.
 This can be a stark contrast to going to court, which can take months or even years.
 Therefore, for plaintiffs who don’t want to wait a long time before receiving their compensation, a settlement can save a significant amount of time.